 From November 2014 – January 2015 I became the Blogger-in-Residence for the RAF Museum’s new exhibition – The First World War in the Air.
 This has been a fantastic opportunity to write about challenging aspects of our past, remembering a time that is lost to living memory.

-I have given talks at Kids in Museums – ‘Autism in Museums work shop’ 9th February 2016 on welcoming families with autism into your museum.
-Also at Museum of London archive ‘Beyond digging – opening up the archaeological collections’ April 2015 I spoke about the benefits of blogging and tweeting.
+I have given talks at Kids in Museums – ‘Autism in Museums work shop‘ 9th February 2016 on welcoming families with autism into your museum and at the Tate Modern in 2017.
+At Museum of London archive ‘Beyond digging – opening up the archaeological collections’ April 2015 I spoke about the benefits of blogging and tweeting.
+I also plucked up the courage to attempt a Museum Showoff to spread the word about autism in museums and why it is important.

 I write about everything museum!
 Autism in museums, the work I do as a volunteer in museums and reviews of exhibitions.
 I write with my thoughts and my feelings, I love every minute of it and I hope you will enjoy reading my blogs as much as I enjoy writing them.